Definition

 This is essential for building customer loyalty, given that 62% of customers are willing to switch brands for a better price.

-To get to the heart of the matter: the standardization of pricing through automated alerts and structured workflows is the only effective defense against margin erosion during periods of growth.
-This approach safeguards profitability by detecting anomalies in real time while accelerating strategic decision-making, thereby transforming pricing management into a true competitive advantage.
+To get straight to the point: the standardization of pricing through automated alerts and structured workflows is the only effective defense against margin erosion during periods of growth.
+This approach safeguards profitability by detecting anomalies in real time while accelerating strategic decision-making, thereby turning pricing management into a true competitive advantage.

 An effective pricing strategy relies on a rigorous segmentation between image products (KVI) and margin drivers to maximize profitability.
 By balancing perceived value and competitive data, this approach can increase EBITDA by up to 15%.
 Clear governance and automated rules ensure consistent execution in the face of market fluctuations.